South Island

 Each night you come to rest at a comfortable accommodation place complete with gourmet restaurant, fine wines and a superb setting.

+To get to Picton, probably the best way is to take the Interislander Ferry* across from Wellington to Picton.
 Alternatively you can take the Coastal Pacific Train* up from Christchurch to Picton.

 Difficulty: 3